$49 – $229

 The benefits of CBD oil for fibromyalgia include:

-An animal study found CBD may prevent painful hypersensitization of nerve receptors to temperature and pressure, a side-effect from chemotherapy medications .
+An animal study found CBD may prevent painful hypersensitization of nerve receptors to temperature and pressure, a side effect of chemotherapy medications .
 The study found that CBD alleviated pain by binding directly to serotonin receptors in the brain.

-NSAIDs are a common class of anti-inflammatories like aspirin and ibuprofen.
+NSAIDs are a common class of anti-inflammatories like aspirin, naproxen, and ibuprofen.

 Many kidney transplant patients experience chronic pain due to toxic effects to the kidneys of NSAID — which they need to take following surgery.